lit/lit.dev/packages/lit-dev-content/site/docs/templates/expressions.md

 ### Non-literal statics

 In rare cases, you may need to interpolate static HTML into a template that is not defined in your script, and thus cannot be tagged with the `literal` function.
-For these cases, the `unsafeStatic()` function can be used to create static HTML based on strings from non-script source.
+For these cases, the `unsafeStatic()` function can be used to create static HTML based on strings from non-script sources.

 ```ts
 import {html, unsafeStatic} from 'lit/static-html.js';